chevah/geck/content/onboarding.rst

 We are far from single-sign-on and while working on this project you will have many different accounts.

-For GitHub you can create a new account or use your current account and ask to be part of our GitHub organisations and our core team.
-Ensure that in git-config, your user.email is the Pro:Atria email when working in the Chevah project repositories.

 We use Skype for phone calls.
 Use the dedicated Skype account as the official tools to collaborate with the team and to make phone calls.